grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 Only a few minutes later, Shakes confirmed her guess over radio.
 "Yeah _Prospect_, the object is a big empty cargo vessel.
 Rusting away and half sunk, it looks like.
 You think all those contacts are abandoned ships?"

 Percy looked away from the periscope viewfinder at Hemi, who was holding the ship-to-ship radio mic.
-"What do you think Hemi?"
+"What do you think, Hemi?"

 "It is possible.
 I have heard rumors of such things: abandoned ships, among other refuse, float into some kind of slow gyre in the middle of the ocean where they sometimes circle for decades before they weaken enough for the ocean to draw them down."